DC801/BM-Badge/SD_Card/MAGE/README.md

 If we continued with this pattern, we might have used `22` for if the player got partway through the quest and needed a hint about the second half, etc.

 Incorporating hint variations will likely require more frequent hint logic checks.
 For instance, if the current hint is `21` (continuing from the above example) we wouldn't want speaking to Bert to set it to `20`, which is a more basic hint.
-To prevent this, we might check the relevant backstory flag or the current hintiger to decide whether to set it to `20`.
-This is fairly easy to do in the case of BMG2020 because the tens (and hundreds) digit determine the hint questline, so we can divide the current hintiger by 10 (after copying it into another variable!) to procedurally detect which questline we're on.
+To prevent this, we might check the relevant backstory [flag](#save-flags-booleans) or the current hintiger to decide whether to set it to `20`.
+This is fairly easy to do in the case of BMG2020 because the tens (and hundreds) digit determine the hint questline, so we can divide the current hintiger by 10 (after copying it into another [variable](#variables-integers!) to procedurally detect which questline we're on.

 ## Grand Finale: Beatrice

 [![flowchart of Beatrice's behavior](docs_images/script-beatrice.png)](docs_images/script-beatrice.png)

 In the BMG2020, Beatrice's branching was profoundly complicated, and was very difficult to debug.
 But by mapping and color coding the scripts like this I was able to easily identify which sequence of actions were repeated and could be split off into wrapup scripts, and I could more easily see how I needed to arrange the branching to produce the correct behavior.
 (The map itself was used for planning purposes only and is out of date at this point.
-In particular, hints are now managed with a single integer instead of a bajillion save flags.)
+In particular, hints are now managed with a single integer instead of a bajillion [save flags](#save-flags-booleans).)

 ### Beatrice's Branching